Finesse Plus is a French aeromodelling association advocating for the rights of model aircraft leisure flying activities in open areas.

 From top left of the page, open « Cartes -> Transports -> Carte OACI VFR ».
 The ICAO VFR chart will then be displayed as first image layer on the Geoportail map.
 Note than you can set the transparency level of each layer.
 To do that, click on top right icon which opens « Cartes en cours ».
 You will then see the list of layers.
 For each one, you can adjust the transparency level from the parameter icon (gear wheel).

-After having identified the zones that generate height limitations you can check the activity schedules of these zones by opening the eAIP France on SIA site https://www.sia.aviation-civile.gouv.fr/ and looking in section ENR 5.1-1 « Prohibited, Restricted, Danger Areas ».
+After having identified the zones that generate altitude limitations you can check the activity schedules for these zones by consulting the eAIP France on SIA site https://www.sia.aviation-civile.gouv.fr/ and looking in section ENR 5.1-1 « Prohibited, Restricted, Danger Areas ».
 Note that in section ENR 5.5 « Sporting and Recreational Activities » you could also find all the referenced aeromodelling spots linked to model clubs, some of them allowing flights above 150 m.

 You have to click on eAIP FRANCE then download the latest version, which is the active one.
 Several updates are published per year.

-Note also that contrarily to many countries, consultation of AIP is free in France.
+Note also that, unlike many countries, access to AIP is free in France.
 You can even download the whole file in PDF format.

 Summary at a glance

-- A) Pass your test and get your certificate https://fox-alphatango.aviation-civile.gouv.fr/en/
+- Take your test and get your certificate https://fox-alphatango.aviation-civile.gouv.fr/en/

-- C) Check for height limitations on Geoportail if you plan to fly outside of model club sites https://www.geoportail.gouv.fr/donnees/restrictions-pour-drones-de-loisir
+- Check for altitude limitations on Geoportail if you plan to fly outside of model club sites https://www.geoportail.gouv.fr/donnees/restrictions-pour-drones-de-loisir

-- D) Contact model club team if you plan to fly at a club site
+- Contact model club team if you plan to fly at a club site

 Finesse Plus is sorry that you have to bear all these constraints when you come to fly in France but we think it is better that you are informed in advance to avoid unpleasant surprises during your next aeromodelling stay in our country.